 As part of its objective to encourge excellence, the Departmant holds a special program that supports outstanding students with scholarships.

 Students are required to select one of the following study tracks:

 General Tracks in Computer Science

-There are two general tracks, a three-year "Bachelor of Science in Computer Science" (BSc) and four-year "Bachelor of Science in Computer Science" (BSc).
+There are two general tracks, a three-year "a Bachelor's of Science in Computer Science" (BSc) and four-year "a Bachelor's of Science in Computer Science" (BSc).
 These tracks are intended for students interested in a variety of areas in computer science: software and hardware, computer programming and applications, artificial intelligence, computer science theory, etc.